 # Kitsu Publisher

-The Kitsu Publisher is a desktop application that connects DCC Tools to Kitsu.
-Through it, your artists can see their todo list, comment tasks and send previews to Kitsu directly from their tools.
+The Kitsu Publisher is a desktop application that bridges DCC tools with Kitsu, allowing artists to manage their tasks, add comments, and send previews directly from their tools.

 # DCC Integrations Status: